zawadtanzim/zawad_donezo/README.md

 # Donezo Full Stack Application

+This project was built as an assignment to create a full-stack CRUD application.

 ## Backend

 The backend is very simple.
 It connects to Supabase using Prisma (which is allowed and (documented)[https://supabase.com/partners/integrations/prisma] how to do).